 Or, you can ask someone who can proofread your resume for you.

 11. Ensure All the Data Included Are Correct

 Always be precise in your statements from your training, accomplishment, and credibility.
 Keep in mind that this is only the first part of the recruiting process.
 Therefore, make sure that all the information you included is correct.

-The recruitment staff might ask you for something included from your resume, hence, be ready to your answer and make sure that your statement from your resume and your interview are the same.
+The recruitment staff might ask you for something included from your resume, hence, be ready for your answer and make sure that your statement from your resume and your interview is the same.

 You can simply showcase your expertise by including them in your resume.
 For instance, your trade is a writer, then this should represent the way how you combine words to create an impressive sentence.
 This is quite the same when you are a graphics animator or perhaps a graphic artist yourself.

 You can showcase these skills by creating a resume by including fancy graphic arts.

 Using icons and other elements allows your resume to look good and can save space.
 This ensures that your paper will not be disregarded because of its impressive looks.
 But, keep in mind not to overdo it when it comes to design and color.